 My friend Judy Gruen is a special guest columnist for this week.
 I hope it brings a smile to your face as it did mine!
 Enjoy!

 What happens when a mother of four decides to lose weight and get in shape, but her family rebels against the new cuisine?
-Award-winning humorist and author Judy Gruen relates part of her own experience in today’s blog post, excerpted from her just-released humor book, Till We Eat Again: A Second Helping.
+Award-winning humorist and author Judy Gruen relates part of her own experience in today’s blog post, excerpted from her humor book, Till We Eat Again: A Second Helping.
 Enjoy!